-Magma Incarnate is the third and last boss of this dungeon.
+Magma Incarnate is the third and last boss of the Dread Cellar dungeon in ESO (Elder Scrolls Online).
 There's a lot going on in the fight and definitely a lot of fire damage.

 Unstable Blitz:This is like a chain reaction and will echo off itself to cause devastating results.
 It can also cause Blitz Bonfires which will cause a ton of damage.

 Dancing Flames:These are tornadoes that will move around and try to cause a lot of fire damage.
 These need to be avoided.